SAFRAN-LAB/HODLRdD/README.md

 make clean && make  && ./exe 25 0
 ```

-If everything is fine you will get the following output.
+If everything is fine you will get the following output for HODLR4D matrix.
 ```
 HMATRIX START
 Root Formed